-What’s the difference between an FAQs and knowledge base article?
+What’s the difference between FAQs and knowledge base articles?

 Self-service content take on different forms and structures based on the topics covered.
 It’s easy to mix documentation, how-to’s, and FAQs since they all work to help customers perform specific tasks or solve their problems.

 FAQs however differ from documentation or knowledge base articles in length, language, and approach.
-They swiftly answer common questions in 2-3 clear paragraphs, while knowledge base or “Instructions” articles meld context, theory, and application so that our users understand how this feature helps their workflow and how to use it in their everyday operations.
+They swiftly answer common questions in 2-3 clear paragraphs, while knowledge base or “Instruction” articles meld context, theory, and application so that users understand how a feature helps their workflow and how to use it in their everyday operations.

-“Since FAQs are intended to be in question and answer format, we work really hard to keep them direct and to-the-point, and then include links to more in-depth information.
-That way, if they’re just looking for a little nudge in the right direction, they can read the FAQ and get on with their day.”
+FAQs are intended to be in question and answer format and should be kept direct and to-the-point with links to more in-depth information.
+That way, if your users are just looking for a little nudge in the right direction, they can read the FAQ and get on with their day.